EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Experimental signatures

-where $a_1$ is the value of $\langle\sigma v\rangle$ at $z_{\text{rec}}=1100$ (the redshift of hydrogen recombination), $z_{\text{sat}}$ is the saturation redshift parameter, and $\beta$ is the power law index which is taken to be positive. \item[$\bullet$] In the presence of both radiative transitions as well as inelastic collisions, the change in the population of dark matter particles in the ground state ($n_{0}$) can be calculated from eq.\eqref{3.3o}, eq.\eqref{3.4o}, and eq.\eqref{214},
+where $v_{\text{BC}}$ is the relative velocity between two clusters in the Bullet cluster system.
+We take $v_{\text{BC}}=4700$ km/s \cite{2004ApJ...606..819M}.
+At redshifts $z< z_{\text{sat}}$, the collision cross-section is parameterized as a power law in dark matter temperature with $\beta$ as the power law index which is taken to be positive. \item[$\bullet$] In the presence of both radiative transitions as well as inelastic collisions, the change in the population of dark matter particles in the ground state ($n_{0}$) can be calculated from eq.\eqref{3.3o}, eq.\eqref{3.4o}, and eq.\eqref{214},

 where $\bar{J}$ is the CMB intensity at $\nu_{0}$. \item[$\bullet$] From eq. \eqref{4.2}, we find that the level population of dark matter particles which is parameterized in terms of the excitation temperature $T_{\text{ex}}$ (see eq. \eqref{29}) is determined by the competition between the collisional rate and the radiative transition rate.
 By differentiating eq.\eqref{29} with respect to redshift and substituting eq.\eqref{4.2} into it, the evolution equation for excitation temperature $T_{\text{ex}}$ becomes,